crowetc/loopy/README.md

 This decomposition enables local computation and efficient propagation of information through the graph.

 ## What’s a Factor?
-A factor is a **function** over one or more variables.
+A factor is a **function** over zero or more variables.
 Depending on the application, factors may represent probabilities, compatibility scores, costs, energies, constraints, or other relationships.

 Each factor has a **scope**: the set of variables on which it depends.